Hiro208/Large-scale-Geospatial-Analytics-NYC-311-Noise-Engine/README.md

 2. The chi-square setup in this version compares observed borough counts against equal expected counts; domain-aware baselines (population or exposure adjusted) would be stronger.
 3. Nearest-neighbor distance is computed in lat/lon coordinate space, not projected meter-based distance.
 4. This is a cross-sectional analysis snapshot and does not model long-term causal drivers.

-## Interview Framing (How to Present This Project)

-When discussing this project in interviews, focus on:

-1. Why these cleaning rules:
-   - urban geospatial analysis is very sensitive to coordinate quality and category consistency.
-2. Why these metrics:
-   - count captures demand volume, density captures intensity, and both are needed for fair borough comparison.
-3. Decision relevance:
-   - results can guide where city teams prioritize enforcement, outreach, or mitigation resources.
-4. Method awareness:
-   - clearly state assumptions and bias risks, then propose next-step improvements (population-normalized rates, projected distances, seasonal decomposition).